HantaoZhao/SI507_FinalProject/README.md

 ## Brief User Guide:
 #### You can run the program and use 'help' command to see a more formatted output.
+> Commands available:
 >
-> #### Commands available:
->
 > exit
 >     Terminate the program.
 >
 > help
 >     Print the instructions for the program.
 >
 > all
 >     Print the weather conditions of every city in the database.
 >
-> city (CityName)
+> city <CityName>
 >     Show the weather conditions of a city.
->    The parameter (CityName) is required.
+>     The parameter <CityName> is required.
 For example: Ann Arbor, New York, Chicago, Washington DC
 >
+> flask city <CityName>
+>     Show the weather conditions of a city.
+>     The parameter <CityName> is required.
+For example: Ann Arbor, New York, Chicago, Washington DC
+>     Must rerun the program if flask is used.
+>
-> country (CountryName)
+> country <CountryName>
 >     Show the weather conditions of cities in a country.
->    The parameter (CountryName) is required.
+>     The parameter <CountryName> is required.
 For example: USA, Canada, United Kingdom, Germany
 >
-> region (RegionName)
+> region <RegionName>
 >     Show the weather conditions of cities in a region.
->    The parameter (RegionName) is required.
+>     The parameter <RegionName> is required.
 For example: Asia, Europe, Americas, Africa